missionpinball/mpf-docs/install/mac.rst

 If you already have the command line tools installed, that's fine.
 You'll get some kind of error saying they're already installed and you can move on.

-3. Install Python 3.5 or 3.6
+3. Install Python 3.5+
 ----------------------------

 MPF is written in a computer language called "Python".
 This means you have to install Python first before you can use MPF.
 Luckily this is just a one-time install, and you don't have to install it again if you update MPF later.

-On Mac platforms, MPF requires Python 3.5 or never.
-We lately tested Python 3.6 and it can be used.
+On Mac platforms, MPF requires Python 3.5 or newer.
+It is well-tested on 3.6 and somewhat tested on 3.7.

-You can download Python 3.6 directly via `this link <https://www.python.org/ftp/python/3.6.5/python-3.6.5-macosx10.9.pkg>`_.
+You can download Python 3.6 directly via `this link <https://www.python.org/ftp/python/3.6.8/python-3.6.8-macosx10.9.pkg>`_.
-(Note that the final digit in the Python version number is the "patch" number, so 3.6.5 is the latest version of Python 3.6 as of the time this document was last updated.)
+(Note that the final digit in the Python version number is the "patch" number, so 3.6.8 is the latest version of Python 3.6 as of the time this document was last updated.)

 .. image:: images/mac_install_python_1.jpg